Infiland/TheColorfulCreature/CONTRIBUTING.md

 # How to make a mod for TCC
 NOTE: If you are trying to improve the core of the game, consider improving the base game instead.
 1. Fork this reposetory
-2. In o_loading object in the "Game Start" Event, change the global.moddedGameDir variable to have your mod name, this is so that your mod doesn't conflict with the base game saves.
+2. In [o_loading in the Game Start event](https://github.com/Infiland/TheColorfulCreature/blob/R1.2.0/objects/o_loading/Other_2.gml), change the global.moddedGameDir variable to have your mod name, this is so that your mod doesn't conflict with the base game saves.
 3. You can modify the mod to however you'd like.
 4. Contact Infiland if you want the mod to be available for the general public on steam! :+1: